-The Cedar Service Wood Treatment facility (Site) is located on 38 acres in Beltrami County on Carr Lake Road approximately 1 mile east of US highway 71 in Bemidji.
-The Site operated from 1971 to 1980 treating telephone and power line poles in two (2) below grade dip tanks containing a mixture of 3-5 % pentachlorophenol (PCP) and diesel fuel.
-As a result of site operations, soil and groundwater contamination in the form of PCP and Diesel Range Organics (DRO) persist at the Site and ground water off-site.
+The Cedar Service Wood Treatment facility (Site) is located on 38 acres on Carr Lake Road approximately 1 mile east of US highway 71 in Bemidji, Beltrami County.
+The site operated from 1971 to 1980 treating telephone and power line poles in two below grade dip tanks containing a mixture of 3 percent to 5 percent pentachlorophenol (PCP) and diesel fuel.
+As a result of site operations, soil and groundwater contamination in the form of PCP and diesel range organics (DRO) persist at the site and ground water off-site.

 The site geology consists of surficial deposits composed of weathered glacial till with some coarser alluvium to 10-20 feet below ground surface (bgs).
 This surficial unit is underlain by coarser water bearing alluvium with abundant discontinuous weathered till deposits, and extends down to 90 to 100 feet bgs.
 This intermediate alluvial unit is underlain by a till aquitard of varying thickness that separates it from a lower alluvial aquifer.

-Because no viable Responsible Party was identified, the Minnesota Department of Agriculture requested the U.S. Environmental Protection Agency (EPA) to complete emergency removals of contaminated soil and process infrastructure in 1997 and 1999.
+Because no viable Responsible Party was identified, the Minnesota Department of Agriculture (MDA) requested the U.S. Environmental Protection Agency (EPA) to complete emergency removals of contaminated soil and process infrastructure in 1997 and 1999.
 The 1997 response actions included removal and disposal of 2,600 gallons of PCP from deteriorating, unsecured storage tanks and piping, 65 drums of PCP contaminated sludge collected from the dip tanks and approximately 335 tons of PCP contaminated soil.
-An additional 700 ton of PCP contaminated soil was removed and disposed in 1999 as well as 660 gallons of PCP stored in twelve (12) drums at the Site.
+An additional 700 tons of PCP contaminated soil was removed and disposed in 1999 as well as 660 gallons of PCP stored in 12 drums at the site.

-Various voluntary parties completed investigations at the Site from 1998 to 2007 before the Site was added to the Minnesota Permanent List of Priorities in 2013.
-In 2002 the property was divided into two (2) parcels, designated as Parcel A and Parcel B. Remedial investigations are ongoing on Parcel A where site infrastructure was located and primary operations were conducted.
+Various voluntary parties completed investigations at the site from 1998 to 2007 before the site was added to the Minnesota Permanent List of Priorities in 2013.
+In 2002 the property was divided into two parcels, designated as Parcel A and Parcel B. Remedial investigations are ongoing on Parcel A where site infrastructure was located and primary operations were conducted.
 After remedial activities were completed on Parcel B, a No Further Action letter was issued to the Voluntary Party in 2003.

-For more information please contact the MDA staff listed below.
+For more information please contact the MDA staff listed above.